Blog

 Age

 Older adults have slightly lower levels of hemoglobin.
-This could be due to blood loss or chronic diseases leading to anemia.
+This could be due to blood loss or chronic diseases that lead to anemia.
 Sometimes, comorbid conditions even mask the symptoms of anemia.

 Race

-The hemoglobin levels in blacks are consistently lower than in the white population.
+Hemoglobin levels in black people are consistently lower than in the white population.
 The ethnic differences in hemoglobin levels may be a consequence of a combination of overall nutrition, iron status, and inflammation in the body.

 Additionally, several genetic disorders affecting the RBCs, like sickle cell disease, are more commonly found in Africa, South America, India, and Mediterranean countries.